 Fleeing oppression in Russia motivated Dr. Michael Cohen's grandparents to take full advantage of the freedom and liberties available in America.
 Relationships that sensibly supported life were sought, cherished and validated as being reasonable practices and an operating consciousness.
 He was raised in this atmosphere and his childhood exposure to natural areas helped him recognize their integrity and perfection in comparison to the environmental and social disorders he encountered in most human societies.
 He constantly elected to live, work and protect nature-connected relationships and natural areas.

-Since 1959 Dr. Cohen has spent 26 years teaching, researching and living in a wide variety of natural areas to discover how and why they influenced people in a good way.
-He created and manifested an accomplished, repeatable curriculum for conservation education and social responsibility in school groups which he then donated to the National Audubon Society and Lesley University.
-At his own expense, he then translated and published the highlights of that curriculum into an accredited backyard or backcountry, Nature connected, Natural Systems Thinking Process and Natural Attraction Ecology that anybody can use and teach via the internet or in local groups.
-He presently continues to develop, teach and promote the process which has been incorporated in four university progams and many other environmentally and socially responsible programs.
+Since 1959 Dr. Cohen has been teaching, researching and living in a wide variety of natural areas to discover how and why they influenced people in a good way.
+He created and manifested an accomplished, repeatable expedition education curriculum for conservation education and social responsibility in school groups which he then donated to the National Audubon Society and Lesley University.
+At his own expense, he then translated and published the highlights of that curriculum into an accredited backyard or backcountry, Nature connected, Natural Systems Thinking Process that anybody can use and teach via the internet or in local groups.
+He presently continues to develop, teach and promote the process which has been incorporated in four university progams and many other environmentally and socially responsible groups.

 Clayton University, St. Louis, MO Ed.D.
-1981 in Environmental Psychology,
+1981 Environmental Psychology

 Columbia University Teachers College, 1957 Guidance and Counseling Completed 103 units of graduate work